ATLAS-GHOST/wp21_ml_framework/README.md

 git submodule update --init --recursive source setup.sh <config-file>.yml #Produces all the paths for developments in addition to aliases for executing the containers

+#The file config.yml is an example of how this configuration should look like, however if it's the first time just do the following
+source setup.sh

 #Executing the container
 arun #Launches the apptainer wrapper (looks for container in eos!, otherwise look below) drun #Executes container